 Hydro, soil, natural vs. artificial light.. there are many grow styles to consider.
 How you want your marijuana grown will have a huge impact on where you want to grow it.
 Outdoor cultivation is most likely going to utilize soil and natural light.
 As discussed above, this will save money on electrical costs because you will not be spending on cooling/heating your facility, or lights.
 You should still consider whether or not the daylight and night-time hours will affect your crop.

 Availability Of Utilities

 There is also the greenhouse, a hybrid option to that of building out a large facility.
-A greenhouse during the winter months is a good choice if you don’t want a full indoor facility.
+A greenhouse during the winter months is a great choice if you don’t want a full indoor facility.
 It will increase your electric and utility costs from that of a strictly outdoor grow, but may be more cost-effective than building a large industrial building on your land.
 You also still keep the ability to utilize natural light.

 More Michigan municipalities are embracing outdoor marijuana cultivation.
 A lot of these municipalities have an abundant amount of vacant land.
-This means you may be able to get good, farmable land at a lower cost than you’d typically see a cannabis property.
+This means you may be able to get good, farmable land, at a lower cost than you’d typically see a cannabis property.
 These municipalities also tend to be very favorable toward marijuana businesses.

 If you are interested in starting your own grow business, view our cultivation listings HERE!